Music can be a net that pulls people into theology…

-A major issue with a lot of Christian music, not all mind you, is that the lyrics are watered down.
-The song boosts our ego.
-It comforts us when we are in pain.
-It makes us feel good.
-However, surprisingly, many Christian songs will not teach the true Gospel.
+A major issue with a lot of Christian music, not all mind you, is that the lyrics are watered down and vague with an emotional manipulation to the listener.
+It may not be surprising to see that many Christian songs will not teach the true Gospel.

 One of my favorite songs done by Hawk Nelson, which recently had the lead singer deny the faith, is a perfect example.

 Drops in the Ocean doesn’t talk about repentance.
 It talks about how Jesus wants us as we are, which is true, but it doesn’t continue that Jesus helps us change.
 He doesn’t want us to remain sinners.
 It talks about Jesus’ love for us that forgives, but it doesn’t talk about WHY He forgives.
 It promises that Jesus is for us and not against us.
 If we are sinners who have not received Jesus, He is NOT for us.
 If we do not accept Jesus, we are children of wrath, God’s wrath.